dongmeic/MTIPmapping/README.md

 The ODOT project tracker mapped MTIP projects in Lane [here](https://gis.odot.state.or.us/tpt/projects?county=Lane&mapped=TRUE).The map is available [here](https://gis.odot.state.or.us/arcgis1006/rest/services/tpt/tpt_display/MapServer/).
 However, the json file missed spatial data and can't be converted to GIS data.
 As such, the shapefiles were transferred from ODOT.

-The draft data table is reorganized to a machine-readable format following the steps: 1) add a column "Geo" to reorganize the location information on the rows; 2) remove the extra rows with field names when combining the separated tables; 3) remove the "Merge & Center" and "Wrap Text" formats; 4) remove the "Total" rows; 5) delete "Total All Sources" column; 6) separate funding and source on the fields; 7) clean all the font and cell formats.
+The draft data table is reorganized to a machine-readable format following the steps: 1) add a column "Geo" to reorganize the location information on the rows; 2) remove the extra rows with field names when combining the separated tables; 3) remove the "Merge & Center" and "Wrap Text" formats; 4) remove the "Total" rows; 5) separate funding and source on the fields; 6) clean all the font and cell formats.
+When the final data table is available, simply remove all the extra rows (geo info and field names) and columns (total and blank), add field names, and merge the first edited table to get the geo info.

+After matching the STIP Key from the LCOG data table with the STIP_LOC_ID from ODOT spatial data, the matched IDs are outside of the central Lane.
+The next step is to review the project details to get the location info and match the projects geographically in ArcGIS Pro.

 # Steps for FY 21-24
 ## Review existing data